valsamovich/cs.github.io/docs/software-arhitecture.md

 # Software Architecture

 **Software architecture** refers to the fundamental structures of a **software system**, the discipline of creating such structures, and the documentation of these structures.
-These structures are needed to reason about the **software system**.
+These structures are needed to reason about the **software system**.  - *It's all about dicisions*.

-                                              "it's all about decisions"
 - "Organization of a system into **component subsystems of modules**" - Informal Definition
 - **Iteratively refined** into multiple layers
 - Often makes use of **stereotypical architectural styles**